mylesduncanking/laravel-simple-migration/README.md

 ];
 ```

+# Auto-after functionality

+To save some time when adding multiple columns to a table, the default behaviour is changed to add columns sequentially.
+This removes the requirement of adding `->after('foobar')` to every column modifier.

+You can disable this behaviour by running `php artisan vendor:publish --tag=simplemigration` and changing `config/simplemigration.php > auto_after` to `false`

 # Table naming convention

 Within the `$migration` property create a key for each table you want to migrate.
 Within each sub array is where you define the column changes.

 If an `id` or `uuid` column is defined within the column set then the table will be created, otherwise it will be updated.
 You can overwrite this by prefixing the table name with either `create:` or `update:` depending on the method you would like to force.

-You can modify these assumptions by running `php artisan vendor:publish --tag=simplemigration` and editing `config/simplemigration.php`
+You can modify these assumptions by running `php artisan vendor:publish --tag=simplemigration` and editing `config/simplemigration.php > type_assumptions`

 For example:
 ```php